 Positive confounding refers to biases that reflect a 'healthy vaccinee effect'.
-People with a healthy lifestyle will be more likely to accept vaccination, thus leading to an increase in measured CVE/IVE.
+People with a healthy lifestyle will be more likely to accept vaccination, and less likely to become infected, thus leading to an increase in measured CVE/IVE.
 Similarly, people in a state of 'extreme frailty' will not be offered vaccination and, because they are frail, may be more likely to have severe disease.
 Individuals with risk-taking behaviour may also be averse to vaccination, which may also increase their exposure to disease.
 If positive confounding is present, CVE/IVE will be overestimated.